processone/rtb/README.md

   An interval between file transfers via Prox65 service (XEP-0065).
   The value is in **seconds**.
-It can be set to `false` to disable this type of file transfer completely.
+It can be set to `false` to disable file transfer completely.
 The default is 600 (10 minutes).
   See also `proxy65_size` option.

 - **http_upload_interval**: `pos_integer() | false`

   An interval between file uploads via HTTP Upload service (XEP-0363).
   The value is in **seconds**.
-It can be set to `false` to disable this file uploads completely.
+It can be set to `false` to disable file uploads completely.
 The default is 600 (10 minutes).
   See also `http_upload_size` option.

 #### Parameters for payload/size control